Jeanhaley32/TCPClient/README.md

  ## Description

- This is a simple implemention of a TCP Server, using Bubbletea.
-Takes text from user input, sends it to a TCP server, and write that server output to the screen.
+ This is a simple implemention of a TCP Server using bubble tea to create an interface.

- This is simple in that there is no data structuring.
-We are just using raw bytes.
+ Receives text from a TCP connection, and prints that to a window.
+ Take user input via a message prompt, and sends that as a message to the TCP server.

  Another future, more ad-hoc implementation of this in the future will most likely move around structured data for more refined functionality.